J0nrad/OnBoard/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+OnBoard, a Letgo like clone, is a shared economy application that allows users to publicly share action sports products they are interested in selling or renting to other users of the app.
+The secondary usage of this application is to give users the ability to purchase products from other users within the social ecosystem.

-* Ruby version
+*

 * System dependencies